knative/func/templates/go/http/README.md

 Develop new features by adding a test to [`handle_test.go`](handle_test.go) for each feature, and confirm it works with `go test`.

-Update the running analog of the funciton using the `faas` CLI or client library, and it can be invoked from your browser or from the command line:
+Update the running analog of the function using the `function` CLI or client library, and it can be invoked from your browser or from the command line:

 ```console